Whey Protein vs. Casein (Which is Best for You?)

 - Whey protein is a fast-acting protein that is best taken before or after a workout due to its quick absorption rate and ability to provide the necessary amino acids for muscle growth and repair.

-- Casein protein has a slower digestion rate and provides a sustained release of amino acids over several hours.
+- Casein protein has a slower digestion rate and sustains amino acid release over several hours.

 - Both whey protein and casein have unique benefits in muscle building, strength gains, performance enhancement, and endurance.